Frequently Asked Questions

 Will Scotia Place cost The City of Calgary $1.2B?

-No. The City of Calgary is investing $515.3 million towards Scotia Place – which includes a Scotia Place, community rink, public gathering spaces, and future development sites.
+No. The City of Calgary is investing $515.3 million towards Scotia Place, including the event centre, community rink, public gathering spaces and future development sites.
 This project is a shared investment that would not be possible without the significant financial contributions from the Government of Alberta and CSEC.

 Scotia Place supporting local economy